All Episodes

 That's why people get so upset over the price of gas going up so high, get upset over recessions.

-You know, these kind of uh these this these kinds of ups and downs are not supposed to happen in America.
+These kinds of ups and downs are not supposed to happen in America.

-But we now have Obamaism.
+But we now have Obama-ism.

-We have a collectivist who's going to be inaugurated, and we are going to be able to see a collectivist run his party and try to run this country on the basis of his collectivist beliefs.
+We have a collectivist who's going to be inaugurated and we are going to be able to see a collectivist run his party and try to run this country on the basis of his collectivist beliefs.

-We're going to call it Obamaism, and we've got a Betty, a ready-made contrast with it for our side, the conservatives.
+And we've got a ready-made contrast with it for our side, the conservatives and so on.

-And so the people will have a chance to see.
+So the people will have a chance to see.

 So it's an opportunity.